 As a reminder the biggest carbon emitter in most countries are the cars, and this is what we have an impact on at Getaround.

 Our team is collaborative, positive, curious, and engaged.
 We think fast, work smart, laugh often, and are looking for like-minded people to join us in our mission to disrupt car ownership and make cities better.

-It’s an exciting time to be building the website, APIs and native web apps that facilitate this revolution.
+It’s an exciting time to be building the website, APIs and native applications that facilitate this revolution.
 On this blog, members of the Getaround engineering team share tips, insights and lessons learned during this experience.

 Every quarter, the team members from our offices all around Europe gather in Paris for a big all hands presentation and party.

 Getaround (“Drivy” back then) was historically in PHP.
 Then in 2013, we migrated to Ruby on Rails and we’ve never looked back.
 We’re currently running Rails 5.2, as well as our native iOS and Android apps.
 Overall, we value solid quality code, supported with a lot of specs, that can be shipped to production multiple times a day.